Trump says he 'did NOT' know of meeting between son, Russian lawyer

 “He even retained Bill and Crooked Hillary’s lawyer.
 Gee, I wonder if they helped him make the choice!”
 Trump added.

-The post refers to news reports that Michael Cohen had asserted that Trump knew in advance about that meeting, which contradicts Trump Jr.'s congressional testimony in May 2017.
+The posts refers to news reports that Michael Cohen had asserted that Trump knew in advance about that meeting, which contradicts Trump Jr.'s congressional testimony in May 2017.
+Trump Jr. has said he took the meeting because he was promised dirt on Hillary Clinton.

 A knowledgeable source told NBC News on Thursday night that Cohen is willing to inform Robert Mueller, the special counsel investigating Russian interference in the 2016 presidential campaign, that Trump Jr. told his father about the meeting.